 Rather than just cranking up the temperature whenever you feel the urge, try to stick to a fairly consistent temperature.
 The ideal temperature setting of around 21-22°C all year round, enables your unit to work as efficiently as possible.
 Also, with most Daikin units, you can set a timer so the heat comes on automatically when you really need it to (so you can basically forget about adjusting it).

 Windows and doors are the main culprits, consider installing draft excluders like door snakes or new curtains to block out the cold air.
 We lose up to 40% of our heat through windows, so these seemingly small additions can make a major impact.
 If you’ll experience higher than usual humidity in rooms due to poor ventilation, it would be clever to get a split system air conditioning unit that offers the latest in cutting edge technology, which means they not only provide efficient cooling and heating for your home, but can humidify, dehumidify, ventilate and purify the air too!

 Even in small homes, there tends to be areas we use more than others.
 Living rooms and bedrooms are often well utilised.
 With this in mind, focus your heating energy on the areas you spend most time.
 A great way to do this is with a multi split system, that allows you to control the temperature in the rooms that are being occupied.

 Tip 5.
 Pick the right heating system

 The heating system you choose will depend on many things: the space you’re living in, whether you’re renting or an owner, and of course your budget for buying and running the unit.
-If you’re in a position to invest and have air conditioner installed, you’ll find that Daikin’s reverse cycle technology can keep you cosy through the winter at far less expense than a conventional radiator.
+If you’re able to invest and have an air conditioner installed, you’ll find that Daikin’s reverse cycle technology can keep you cosy through the winter at far less expense than a conventional radiator.

 Need a little guidance on what type of air conditioner is best for your home?
 Don’t forget you can always get in touch with a Daikin Specialist Dealer, who can come and have a look at your home and make an informed recommendation.